First Nations tribes

 tribes are very similar.

 Enjoy the stories!
-If you would like to recommend a Maliseet legend for this page or think one of the ones on here
+If you would like to recommend a Maliseet legend for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Maliseet mythology.

 Kluskap is the benevolent culture hero of the Maliseet tribe, who taught the people the arts of civilization